Search this site

-Owing to domestic bickerings and lack of invitations to free meals Pandit Chintamaniji developed an intense desire to renounce the world; he gave up the life of a householder and became an ascetic.
+Owing to domestic bickerings and lack of invitations to free meals, Pandit Chintamaniji developed apathy towards life and became an ascetic.

-Chintamani wasn't quite happy with the slogans.
-"Think up a different catch phrase for me," he requested.
+Chintamani wasn't happy with the slogans.
+"Think up a different catchphrase for me," he requested.

-Moteram: Alright.
+Moteram: All right.
 How about this, "If you don't give, I will sit on you".

 Chintamani: Yes, I like that.
-But, if you don't mind I would like to edit it.
+But, if you don't mind, I would like to make slight changes.

 "Certainly!
 Go ahead," Moteram said graciously.

-Chintamani: Well then, let's put it this way "Give, else get squashed".
+Chintamani: Well then, let's put it this way "Give, else I will sit on you".

 "Excellent!"
-Moteram said leaping up in excitement, "god knows this is an unexampled war cry.
+Moteram said, leaping up in excitement, "this is an unexampled war cry.
 Devotion has sharpened your intellect.
-Utter it once again in a challenging voice; let's see how you deliver it."
+Say it once again in a booming voice; let's see how you deliver it."

-Chintamani plugged his ears with his fingers, took a deep breath, and with all his might yelled, "Give, else get squashed."
-The noise was so deafening that even Moteram was alarmed.
-There were a few bats which instantly hid themselves in the trees; the dogs started barking.
+Chintamani plugged his ears with his fingers, took a deep breath, and with all his might yelled, "Give, else I will sit on you."
+The sound was so deafening that even Moteram was alarmed.
+There were a few bats, which instantly hid in the trees; the dogs started barking.